groupby/elements-logic/packages/@sfx/cache-driver-plugin/README.md

 ### Received

-* `CACHE_REQUEST`: When received, a request to the cache is made and the response is dispatched with a `CACHE_RESPONSE` event, dispatched with the name provided in the payload of `CACHE_REQUEST`.
+* `CACHE_REQUEST`: When received, a request to the cache is made and a response is dispatched with an event name provided in the payload of `CACHE_REQUEST`.

 ### Dispatched